 OpenDP comes with some utility functions to make these binary searches easier to conduct:

-opendp.mod.binary_search_chain(): Pass it a function that makes a chain from one numeric argument, as well as
+opendp.mod.binary_search_chain(): Pass it a function that makes a measurement or transformation from one numeric argument, as well as

 d_out.
 Returns the tightest chain.